 Romania and Moldova Travel Guide

 The majority of the travel information on this site was researched by me, on the ground, in Romania and Moldova, including most of the accommodation listings.
-My aim is to provide an exhaustive travel planning resource for Romania, Eastern Europe’s next big destination (mark my words), and the less popular but intriguing country of Moldova.
-That said, this information is not meant to replace a proper guide book.
+My aim is to provide an exhaustive travel planning resource for Romania, Eastern Europe’s next big destination (mark my words), and the intriguing, off-the-beaten path wonderland of Moldova, Europe’s least visited country.

-Even better, if you are carrying a iPhone, iPad or Android smartphone, you can now download my Romania Traveler’s Guide app (iPhone, iPad or Android) for only $2.99 and/or my Moldova Travel Guide (iPhone or Android) for only $1.99, which include information on top attractions as well as activities, eating, sleeping, nightlife, history, and transport information for the most popular tourist destinations (Bucharest, Brasov, Sighisoara, Sibiu, Cluj-Napoca and Suceava), plus general trivia on history, culture and cuisine.
+If you are carrying a iPhone, iPad or Android smartphone, you can now download my Romania Traveler’s Guide app (iPhone, iPad or Android) for only $2.99 and/or my Moldova Travel Guide (iPhone or Android) for only $1.99, which include information on top attractions as well as activities, eating, sleeping, nightlife, history, and transport information for the most popular tourist destinations, plus general trivia on history, culture and cuisine.

 For an ever so small taste of what the region has to offer, check out the slide show I posted on the Get Inspired page.

 While I have a large number of contacts and informers keeping me reasonably updated about up-to-the-minute goings on, things in these countries tend to change quickly.
 For example, during the four months between two visits to Chisinau, among other things, they had moved an entire outdoor military museum – I’m talking tanks, cannons, fighter planes, everything.
 So, if you find that any of the information that I have provided is inaccurate, please alert me!